When Website Traffic Is Up and Leads Are Down

 To ensure you’re getting the most bang for your awareness content buck, double-check that you have a piece of consideration-focused content that serves as a reasonable follow-up for each offer.
 By definition, that consideration content should provide information about specific solutions to the high-level problem or opportunity the awareness piece discussed.

 How to fix it: Make sure you have awareness, consideration, and decision stage content for each of your buyer personas.

 2. Your content is attracting people who aren’t ready to buy yet.

-If you’re trying to catch a fish, you wouldn’t use a piece of fruit for bait.
-The same goes for converting visitors into leads: if you want them to “bite,” provide something they’re actually interested in.
+If you were trying to catch a fish, you wouldn’t use a piece of fruit for bait.
+The same goes for converting visitors into leads: If you want them to “bite,” provide something they’re actually interested in.